fresh2dev/shinyGEM/README.md

 docker run -d --restart unless-stopped -p 127.0.0.1:3838:3838 dm3ll3n/shiny-gem
 ```

+Shiny GEM will now be available in a browser at `http://localhost:3838`.

 ### From Source

 Clone the source code, install dependencies, and launch locally.